The American Thanksgiving Story

 The summer of 1622 was a repeat of the previous one with the group being short on those willing to labor for the common good.
 When harvest time arrived the Pilgrims found themselves only meagerly better off then they had been the previous year.

 After passing another long and hungry winter Governor Bradford had seen enough.
-The Pilgrims were barely surviving after two harvests, and 60 more settlers were scheduled to arrive in late summer.
+The Pilgrims were barely surviving after two summers, and 60 more settlers were scheduled to arrive in late summer.
 That meant they would need enough supplies to feed 60 more mouths!
 Another substandard harvest would likely mean mass starvation and loss of the settlement.

 In the spring of 1623, Bradford declared the cooperative arrangement was over.
 From then on, each family would be responsible for their own welfare.
 Lots were assigned, and people were told what they grew is what they would eat.
 As Bradford would later comment, the transformation was dramatic.
 Industry flourished as people worked sun up to sun down to get as much as possible from their plots of land.